surf3s/EDM/readme.md

 I am working on this.
 Once this program is working smoothly, I will add plot functionality.

+##### Changes for Version 1.0.40 (Decemeber, 2023)
+1. GeoMax added by Tim Schueler
+2. Multiple bugs traps in datagrid
+3. Brought changes in E5 over and debugged more
+4. Added message to communication settings to let user know program is trying
+5. Fixed datum menu in setups (to not have add new)
+6. Added message when trying to do setups without having added datums

+##### Changes for Version 1.0.39
+1. Fixed issue with Alpha default buttons not working
+2. Changed way checking if last two points are the same works

+##### Changes for Version 1.0.38 (August, 2023)
+1. On startup program resumes with last setup coordinates for XYZ

 ##### Changes for Version 1.0.38 (August, 2023)
 1. On startup program resumes with last setup coordinates for XYZ